 The Anchor and Hope is one of London’s original and best gastropubs, and your plan A if you’re going to be in the area for a while (say, waiting for a show at the Old or Young Vic theatres).
 As both the bar and restaurant serve full food menus, it’s an excellent solution to every situation in this part of town, from your mate who insists on a drink everywhere you go (shots at Legoland?
-No thanks Gary) to your slightly annoying ‘foodie’ friend who runs a blog with 48 likes on Facebook.
-If you want to sit at a proper table, put your name down for dinner and neck a couple of pints at the bar - the food is worth the wait, and it’s an indisputable fact that any tedious theatre production is immeasurably improved after a few cold ones.
+No thanks) to your slightly annoying friend who thinks they’re a Michelin chef because they once baked some camembert.
+If you want to sit at a proper table, put your name down for dinner and neck a couple of pints at the bar - the food is worth the wait, and it’s an indisputable fact that any theatre production is immeasurably improved after a few cold ones.

 Super popular with the lunchtime crowd, the collection of hole-in-the-wall places at this railway arch is a great addition to the food options in this area, especially away from the river.
-Southeast Asian cooks Ekachai make the best char kway teow (spicy Malaysian noodles) we’ve tasted in London as well as a good shiu mai dumpling, and you can get ramen with Spanish Iberico pork from Tatami Ramen.
-There’s also Soho’s Savage Salads with some genuinely good platters of greens for when you want to keep it kind of healthy, and amazing buttermilk pancakes at sit-down restaurant Where The Pancakes Are.
+Southeast Asian cooks Ekachai make the best char kway teow (spicy Malaysian noodles) we’ve tasted in London as well as a good shiu mai dumpling and amazing buttermilk pancakes at sit-down restaurant Where The Pancakes Are.
 Be warned - lunchtime service closes at 3pm, before opening again for dinner at 6pm.